-While there are a lot of little differences, we are going to focus on some of the major differences.
-For instance, Classical Deists tend to follow something called Lord Herbert’s “Five Articles”.
-These are five essentials to the Classical Deist’s belief system today and something that influenced many of the Deist’s of the 17th and 18th Century.
+While there are a lot of little differences, we will focus on some of the significant differences.
+For instance, Classical Deists tend to follow something called Lord Herbert’s “Five Articles.”
+These are five essentials to the Classical Deist’s belief system today and something that influenced many of the Deists of the 17th and 18th Centuries.

 These “Five Articles” include: